A Glossary of terms used at Intercytex.Acne Scarring

 Acne is a common condition that affects most people at some point in their lives.
 For reasons that are not understood some people develop severe acne that leads to permanent and sometimes disfiguring scarring.
 The term "scarring" refers to a process where collagen within the skin is damaged from inflammation, leading to permanent texture changes in the skin.
 There are different kinds of acne scarring: ice pick scarring, atrophic scarring, and hypertrophic scarring.
 Ice pick scars are deep pitted scars with steep edges.
 Atrophic scars are pitted but have smooth borders and are not as deep.
 Hypertrophic scar, more common on the back and chest, are thick lumpy scars that sit above the surface of the skin.

-cells sourced from an unrelated donor, someone other than the recipient.
+Cells sourced from a donor, i.e. someone other than the recipient.

 Basal cell carcinoma